P-shannon/unit01-project/README.md

 >- characters have stats
 >- characters can take turns

-# Phase -3:
+# Phase -1:

+>- interface becomes modular and can display different information
 >- monsters can exist
 >- monsters can differentiate from each other
->- selecting a battle target will populate a
+>- selecting a battle target will populate a list of possible targets
 >- characters and monsters can select an action on thier turn
 >- basic battle actions exist and have effect
 >- character stats have an effect on a character's performances

-# Phase -2:
+# Phase 0:

 >- character and monster inventories can exist
 >- items can exist
 >- items can exist outside of a characters' or monsters' inventory
+>- items can be used and have an effect
+>- equipments exist
+>- characters and monsters can hold equipment
+>- they can also equip them and have their stats modified by them

+# Phase: 1:

+>- characters and monsters can learn abilities
+>- characters can hold abilities
+>- characters can use abilities
+>- abilities have an effect

+# in betweens...
+>- tbd

-# Phase 0:
+# Phase 4:

 >- Interfaces exist
 >- Characters can be organized into teams